Medal of Honor (2010 video game): Plot

 The story begins in late 2001 during the opening days of the invasion of Afghanistan.
 AFO Neptune, composed of Tier 1 DEVGRU SEALs codenamed Mother, Voodoo, Preacher, and Rabbit, are sent to meet with an Afghan informant named Tariq who has intelligence on the Taliban.
 Neptune is ambushed by Chechen jihadists, and fights their way through the village to recover Tariq.
 He informs them that the Taliban and Al-Qaeda have a significant force of 500 to 1,000 combatants in the Shah-i-Kot Valley.
 Before dealing with them, though, Neptune is tasked to secure Bagram Airfield with a contingent from the ANA.
 By March 2002, the airfield is re-purposed as a base by NATO forces.
 U.S. Army Colonel R. Drucker, commander of all local forces, is a cautious and competent officer in contrast to his commanding officer, General Flagg, a career-oriented officer directing the war from his office in the United States who is dismissive of the AFO teams' capabilities.
-While Drucker plans to use the Tier 1 operatives to reconnoitre insurgent positions in the valley and then have Afghan Northern Alliance soldiers eliminate them, Flagg is mistrusting of the locals and gives the Colonel a 24 hours to deploy the 10th Mountain Division, the 101st Airborne Division, and the 75th Rangers.
+While Drucker plans to use the Tier 1 operatives to reconnoitre insurgent positions in the valley and then have Afghan Northern Alliance soldiers eliminate them, Flagg is mistrusting of the locals and gives the Colonel a 24-hour deadline to deploy the 10th Mountain Division, the 101st Airborne Division, and the 75th Rangers.

 Meanwhile, AFO Wolfpack, consisting of four Delta Force operators code-named Panther, Vegas, Deuce, and Dusty, infiltrate the valley and proceed to their observation point "Clementine" while AFO Neptune moves to "OP Dorothy".
-Drucker sends a task force of Northern Alliance soldiers led by Army SF teams to eliminate several insurgent positions.
+Drucker sends a task force of Northern Alliance soldiers led by United States Army Special Forces teams to eliminate several insurgent positions.
 Flagg, angry that Drucker still has not deployed conventional US infantry, unknowingly orders an AC-130U crew to open fire on the Afghan/US task force.
 The surviving Northern Alliance forces panic and withdraw, leaving the Colonel no choice but to deploy the Rangers as ordered.
 During insertion into the Sha-i-kot Valley, the Rangers come under heavy fire and a Chinook is shot down.
 A fireteam led by Sergeant Patterson consisting of Specialist Dante Adams, Corporal Hernandez, and Tactical Air Control Party (TACP) Tech Sergeant Ybarra, flank the enemy positions and destroy the machine guns.
 They move to secure an LZ for extraction, but are ambushed by numerous insurgents.
 Surrounded and running out of ammunition, Ybarra radios Bagram for reinforcements, which arrive in the form of a pair of AH-64 Apaches, saving them from being overrun.
 The Apaches move through the mountains destroying a Taliban armory and enemy mortar positions.
 As they return to base, a Taliban ZU-23-2 anti-aircraft gun crew attempts to shoot the helicopters but are killed by sniper fire from Deuce.